darrenjw/stats-dce-workshop/BayesianModelling/BayesianModelling.md

 ![plot of chunk re-jags](figure/re-jags-1.png)

+---

-The slope is drawn from a distribution with mean around 11.5.
+* The slope is drawn from a distribution with mean around 11.5 and standard deviation around 1.5
+* This random effects distribution allows "borrowing of strength" across different slopes, including any with sparse observations
+* It also allows shared learning of the observational error without having to assume a common slope
+* We could use this distribution of random effects to draw values for slopes not observed or measured in our data set

 # Further reading